simeononsecurity/simeononsecurity.ch/content/articles/essential-books-cybersecurity-it-professionals/index.en.md

 A comprehensive guide to understanding the intricacies of web application security.
 With real-world examples and practical insights, this book equips you with the knowledge to identify and address vulnerabilities effectively.

 ### ["Security Engineering" by Ross Anderson](https://amzn.to/2MBMsNt)
-Delve into the foundations of security engineering with this comprehensive text.
+dig into the foundations of security engineering with this comprehensive text.
 Learn how to design and construct secure systems, making it an invaluable asset for those responsible for safeguarding digital infrastructures.

 ### ["The Hacker Playbook 3" by Peter Kim](https://amzn.to/2D6F47L)
 With a focus on penetration testing and ethical hacking, this playbook is a treasure trove of hacking techniques and strategies.
 An essential read for those seeking to understand and defend against potential cyber threats.